Francesca Hilton, daughter of Zsa Zsa Gabor, dies aged 67

-LOS ANGELES (Reuters) - Francesca Hilton, daughter of actress Zsa Zsa Gabor and hotel magnate Conrad Hilton, died after suffering an apparent stroke, her publicist said on Tuesday.
+LOS ANGELES, Jan 6 (Reuters) - Francesca Hilton, daughter of actress Zsa Zsa Gabor and hotel magnate Conrad Hilton, died after suffering an apparent stroke, her publicist said on Tuesday.
 She was 67.

 Hilton was pronounced dead at a Los Angeles hospital late Monday after her fiance and paramedics were unable to revive her, publicist Edward Lozzi said in a statement.